All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Growth Hormone Fragments and Muscle Tissue

 The relationship between growth hormone and muscle repair is well established.
 GH promotes protein synthesis, supports satellite cell activation, and enhances collagen production in muscle and tendon tissue.
-AOD-9604 represents a specific fragment of this molecule, and while it does not replicate all of growth hormone's effects, its tissue-repair signaling pathways are relevant to muscle recovery.
+AOD-9604 represents a specific fragment of this molecule, and while it doesn't replicate all of growth hormone's effects, its tissue-repair signaling pathways are relevant to muscle recovery.

 Preclinical Tissue Repair Data